 Irish Setter puppies are easy to housetrain if you have a consistent routine.
 Take your puppy outside at the same times, to the same area to relieve itself throughout the day.

-Irish Setter puppies need exercise just as much as adult dogs do.
-Be sure to allow your puppy to exercise in an enclosed area until it has learned obedience commands such as come and stay.
+They need exercise just as much as adult dogs do.
+So, be sure to allow your puppy to exercise in an enclosed area until it has learned obedience commands such as come and stay.
 You want to make sure your puppy is safe while it’s getting exercise.

 Irish Setters and Children

 Irish Setters are good dogs for families with children.
 Their temperament is a wonderful mix of playfulness and affection.
-Keep in mind that these dogs grow to be 60 to 70 pounds so they should be monitored while playing with toddlers or small children.
-Sometimes these dogs get very excited and may accidently knock over a child in all the fun!
+Also, keep in mind that these dogs grow to be 60 to 70 pounds so they should be monitored while playing with toddlers or small children.
+Sometimes these dogs get very excited and may accidentally knock over a child in all the fun!